opencurve/curve/docs/en/chunkserver_design_en.md

 Now let's focus on some important concepts in the design of Chunkserver.

 Management domain: The management domain of a Chunkserver is a disk, and there are more than one disk on a server.
-Every disk correnponds to a Chunkserver instance, and every Chunkserver instance can be reflected as a user mode service.
+Every disk correnponds to a Chunkserver instance, and every Chunkserver instance can be reflected as a user mode process.
 We have implemented a process level isolation between Chunkservers, which means the running of the server will not be affected by the failure of single Chunkserver, and the influence of the performance issue caused by single disk unstable or software defect will be limited in that single disk.

 Copyset: Copyset serves as the unit of replication and consensus management of I/O data blocks.
 In order to balance the data recovering time and for load balancing and failure isolation, copysets are distributed evenly in every disks.
 For nodes in a copyset, one of them will be elected as the leader, and the others are followers.
 When writing data to data nodes, the client will send the data to the leader node according to the copyset info it has, and data replicas will be sent to followers by the leader.
 After receiving the acknowledgement from followers, leader will return the result to client.